t3kt/raytk/docs/_reference/operators/filter/index.md

     summary: Converts coordinates from polar to cartesian.
   - name: quadTreeRepeat
     status: beta
+    summary: Repeats space in a 2d grid where some cells are subdivided into smaller cells recursively.
     thumb: assets/images/reference/operators/filter/quadTreeRepeat_thumb.png
   - name: quantizeCoords
     summary: Quantize coordinates to a 3D grid, which is sort of like "voxelizing"